edegreef/NBW-resequencing/README.md

 19. a) Examining structural variant regions in R and creating a list from vcf positions for filtering. b) filtering SVs out
 20. Filtered out small scaffolds (< 50kb).
 21. a) Filtered out  individuals with very high missing data and ran pairise kinship estimates using *plink*. b) Examined kinship results in *R* to identify kin pairs.
+22. Filtered out snps that did not match Hardy-Weinberg Equilibrium.
-22. Removed an individual from each kin pair, and prepped snp files for pop analyses.
+23. Removed an individual from each kin pair, and prepped snp files for pop analyses.

 ### Population analyses folder: [:file_folder:](https://github.com/edegreef/NBW-resequencing/tree/main/pop_analyses)
 * Made site map including ocean depth using a variety of *R* packages